 Nearly 91% of web applications are prone to breaches of sensitive data where user ids are disclosed in almost 84% of the cases.

 Security measures are at their best when and if employed properly.
-But what if there are gaps within the measures taken?
-Well, then a proactive approach should be taken to identifying, fixing, and perfecting the measures.
+But when there are gaps within the measures, a proactive approach should be taken to identify, fix, and perfect the measures.
 This is where penetration testing comes in.